kyavuzkurt/ur_sim_to_real_rl_games/README.md

 ### Real Robot

-To deploy on a real UR robot NOTE: This is not tested yet.
-You might need to change some parameters before running this.
+To deploy on a real UR robot, while the ur_robot_driver is running, you can run the following command:
 ```
 ros2 launch ur_sim_to_real_rl_games real_robot.launch.py
 ```